 Permanent mold casting is a process used in which permanent or reusable molds consists of mold cavities, machined into metal die blocks and appropriate for repetitive use.
-These molds help to shape the liquid casting metals into the desire part or component.
+These molds help to shape the liquid casting metals into the desired part or component.

 Permanent mold casting services help to maintain overall dimensional stability.
 Allowances for machining, however, are smaller due to the finished casting being much closer to the final specification.
 This process creates castings that are denser, tighter and stronger, requiring less finishing and surface treatment.

 Plaster casting is a casting process with similarities to sand casting.
 Instead of using sand in the process, a mixture of water, gypsum and strengthening compounds are used.
-Established in 1948, Abbott-Interfast is a supplier to many well-known respected companies in the aerospace, appliance, chemical, consumer goods, electronics, firearms, food, HVAC, marine, military, optical, railroad, recreation, safety and telecommunications industries.
+Established in 1948, Abbott Interfast is a supplier to many well-known respected companies in the aerospace, appliance, chemical, consumer goods, electronics, firearms, food, HVAC, marine, military, optical, railroad, recreation, safety, and telecommunications industries.
 To learn more about our casting services, please contact us.